 “Lots and lots of red will never make blue.
 Pleasures will never make you whole.”

-Though all three of the happinesses are different, they are all shaped by context.
+Though all three types of happiness are different, they are all shaped by context.
 Someone who has gone without food for three days is more attuned to the happiness of pleasure than people who consider meals and shelter givens.